 Another favorite memory is when we were hiking through lemon groves in Cinque Terre with toddlers.
 A local farmer came running after us and asked us to come back to his little plot of land.
 Once there, he cut a fresh lemon off the tree for each kid.
 They were so happy (and so were we when we made some delicious lemon pasta that night)!

 There are countless little things that happen every day: people making silly faces to the kids on the subway, bus drivers refusing payment for a toddler, etc. Europeans are a pleasure to interact with every step of the way.

 It’s Just Easy

-Our definition of baby-friendly is not based upon whether a place has high-chairs or change tables.
+Our definition of baby-friendly is not based upon whether a place has highchairs or change tables.
 You can easily pack one of these portable travel high chairs and a portable change mat.
 We think a place is baby-friendly if the locals are welcoming toward them.